IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 information is identified as a gap requiring further work and outside of the scope of this draft.

-{: #config}

-# Establishment of L2/L3 VPN Services with TE Requirements
+# Establishment of L2/L3 VPN Services with TE Requirements {#config}

 In this scenario the MDSC needs to setup a multi-domain L2VPN or a multi-domain L3VPN with some SLA requirements.